resonance-audio/resonance-audio-web-sdk/README.md

 songbird.setListenerPosition(x, y, z);
 ```

-The `Source` and Listener orientations can be set using forward and up vectors
+The `Source` and Listener orientations can be set using forward and up vectors:
-or using rotation angles:

 ```js
 // Set Source and Listener orientation.